 Thanksgiving Eve @thetrolley

-If you lived in town and you went off to your freshman year to college, nothing circled the calendar more than the night before Thanksgiving at the Trolley.
-Many wrote in reminding me about the reunion like atmosphere every Turkey Day eve.
+If you lived in town and went off to college your freshman year, nothing circled the calendar more than the night before Thanksgiving at the Trolley.
+Many wrote in, reminding me about the reunion-like atmosphere every Turkey Day eve.
 The place was packed!
 If you could imagine the Cheers sitcom, Cheers had nothing on the Jolly Trolley because “Everybody knew your name.”
 It was a town ritual right up to the end.

 Here are some that were sent in.
-If you have a photo and want to share, please send in with year and people in photo.
+If you have a photo and want to share it, please send it in with the year and people in the photo.

 I remember the Trolley actually being called the “Jolly Trolley Saloon” back in 1979.
 How many of you remember having a few drinks or a meal in the side dining room only to look up to the bookshelf and pull out a book or two?
 “Bet you didn’t know the library dining area first had real books”; said Elizabeth Gilmore-Duddy.
 “In later years they cut the books in half so they’d fit in shallow shelves.
 Very disappointing.”